fasrc/ceph_rsnapshot/README.md

 This script does not generate the ceph snapshots, those need to be generated externally.

+The script requires rsnapshot be installed on the system already (via system packages).

 ## Configuration

 - image_re - optional filter to select which images to back up